djmaze/apprise-microservice/README.md

     curl -X POST --data '{"title": "my notification title", "body": "what a great notification service!"}' localhost:5000
     ```

+See the file [docker-compose.example.yml](docker-compose.example.yml) for a better example on how this supposed to work.

 ### Using secrets

 If running on a docker swarm cluster [docker secrets](https://docs.docker.com/engine/swarm/secrets/) can be used to set the notification URLS to avoid leaking credentials through environment variables: